rogerdenisvieira/FavHeroesAPIConsumer/README.md

 # FavHeroesAPIConsumer
-A application designed to consume Marver's Superheroes API.
+An application designed to consume Marvel's Superheroes API.

 ## Maven Installed

-These commands just works if you're running a installed version of Maven.
+These commands just work if you're running an installed version of Maven.
 To use its standalone version, jump to next section.

 ### Solving Dependencies
 In both operation systems, Windows and Linux, navigate until application's folder and run the following commands: